jethar/reveal-slides/README.md

 1. Clone the repository,
 2. Create slides in reveal.js markdown format in `md-files` folder.
 Use the files in `samples` folder as starting point examples.
+3. Update `_site/site.webmanifest` as needed.
-3. Run the following commands.
+4. Run the following commands.

 ```sh
 pnpm install